wdcunha/angular-praticing/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.14.

+## Font-awesome

+For icons it was installed font-awesome.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## ngx-toastr

 [Toastr](https://github.com/scttcper/ngx-toastr) is a component for showing messages for operations according personal implementation.
 It was installed ngx-toastr by the command in CLI `npm i ngx-toastr -s` and applied to employee stack to test this functionality that was seen in the tutorial from Angular With Malik, [7 Part 4 Angular6, Json-Server - CRUD](https://www.youtube.com/watch?v=m9TjjOeiiBg&list=PL7Kiip3en_dz5BXCyZa0hMSqJEtQGmBWn&index=4).
-It is necessary to import it in style.scss to make it available for the whole application, also in the app.modules importing ToastModule, then after add to employee.components.
+It is necessary to import it in style.scss to make it available for the whole application, also in the app.modules importing ToastModule and BrowserAnimationsModule, then after add to employee.components.

 ## ngx-spinner